 Interestingly, most versions are Prince Charming types and overwhelmingly 'good' characters.
 Bifauxnen are, from an artistic standpoint, everything that is positive about masculinity while also not losing anything fundamentally 'woman'.
 Many characters, in fact, simply heavily associate with traits typically praised in men; the appearance is just another path to that.
 Most of the time the Bifauxnen is not a Butch Lesbian, and is mostly oblivious to reactions they incite.

-Bifauxnen, however, do not include trans men, as the latter are men (mentally if not physically) and not simply 'mistaken' for men.
+Bifauxnen, however, do not include trans men, as the latter are men, and not simply 'mistaken' for men.
 Usually they can be distinguished by how they identify, such as Takatsuki from Wandering Son.

 open/close all folders

 Kurau from Kurau Phantom Memory.
 She's very mannish and wears masculine clothing most of the time, the only thing usually giving her away is her voice.
 Of course, when she pretends to be a man to bodyguard a guy at his wedding, she disguises her voice perfectly.